gowriaddepalli/objectDetectionTransformers/GoogleMLStyleGuide.md

 - Objective: A metric that your algorithm is trying to optimize.
 - Pipeline: The infrastructure surrounding a machine learning algorithm.
 Includes gathering the data from the front end, putting it into training data files, training one or more models, and exporting the models to production.
 - Click-through Rate The percentage of visitors to a web page who click a link in an ad.

+## Building Great products:

+Do machine learning like the great engineer you are, not like the great machine learning expert you aren’t.

+Most of the problems you will face are, in fact, engineering problems.
+Even with all the resources of a great machine learning expert, most of the gains come from great features, not great machine learning algorithms.
+So, the basic approach is:

+- Make sure your pipeline is solid end to end.
+- Start with a reasonable objective.
+- Add common­-sense features in a simple way.
+- Make sure that your pipeline stays solid.
+- This approach will work well for a long period of time.
+Diverge from this approach only when there are no more simple tricks to get you any farther.
+Adding complexity slows future releases.